 - An undersized or out-of-season fish may qualify, as long as they are promptly and safely released and not harvested (as evidenced by submitted photos).

 - All submitted fish must be caught between the tournament start and end dates.
 Fish caught before the start date will not be accepted.

 - Fish must be caught in Florida state waters, in federal waters extending directly outward of Florida state line boundaries or landed in Florida.

-- Your submissions to this program, including photos and other data provided to the FWC High School Fishing Tournament, constitute a release for the Florida Fish and Wildlife Conservation Commission to use them without compensation or further notice for research, information and other public purposes, such as being posted on the FWC website or being used in FWC publications and promotional materials.
+- Your submissions to this program, including photos and other data provided to the FWC School Fishing Club Tournament, constitute a release for the Florida Fish and Wildlife Conservation Commission to use them without compensation or further notice for research, information and other public purposes, such as being posted on the FWC website or being used in FWC publications and promotional materials.
 When photographs are required, the proper fish handling techniques and photo rules below apply.

 Your club is encouraged to seek sponsors.
 A great place to start is local bait and tackle shops and other local businesses, such as restaurants and sporting goods stores.
 Request to speak with a manager or business owner to discuss financial or product-based sponsorship opportunities.
 Sponsors are a great resource in helping your club expand, as they can help provide various resources such as funding, bait for fishing trips, additional equipment, or venues to host events.